NishanHolla/NishanHolla/README.md

 	</tr>
 	<tr>
 		<td><a href="https://www.linkedin.com/in/rajath-01b605213"><b>Rajath Kumar J</b></a></td>
-		<td>If anyone one is looking for creative minded programmer then you must take a look at sarthaks profile.
-My work experience with Sarthak was filled with right guidance and satisfaction.
+		<td>If anyone one is looking for creative minded programmer then you must take a look at nishans profile.
+My work experience with Nishan was filled with right guidance and satisfaction.
 A mentor , coder and a person with golden heart</td>
 		<td>Digital Marketing, Copywriting</td>
 	</tr>
 	<tr>
 		<td><a href="https://www.linkedin.com/in/sherone-d-souza-9a497b180"><b>Sherone D'Souza</b></a></td>
-		<td>Talented yet creative, Sarthak is an out of the box thinker and a great leader.
+		<td>Talented yet creative, Nishan is an out of the box thinker and a great leader.
 He is indeed a pleasure to work with.
 Besides having a great sense of humor he is a systematic organizer and an innovative programmer.
 If your looking for anyone to spice up your experience, Sarthak is who I would recommend.</td>
 		<td>CSE Student, MIT Manipal</td>